RafaelArutjunjan/Master-Thesis/README.md

 # Master-Thesis
-Collection of materials related to my master's thesis on the topic of information geometry.
+*Collection of materials related to my master's thesis on the topic of information geometry.*

 Summary
 -------
-In essence, my thesis discusses ways to generalise simultaneous confidence regions to so-called parameter manifolds in the context of information geometry.
-In addition, given a dataset and candidate model for its description, an efficient method for determining exact confidence regions irrespective of the chosen parametrisation of a model is developed.
+In essence, my thesis investigates ways to generalise simultaneous confidence regions to so-called parameter manifolds in the context of information geometry.
+In particular, an efficient method for determining exact confidence regions irrespective of the chosen parametrisation of the underlying model is developed.

 A handout of the slides of a talk aimed at introducing and defending the results of said thesis is also provided.